opf/openproject/README.md

 Here you can find our [contact information](https://www.openproject.org/contact-us).

-## Repository

-This repository contains several main branches:

-* `stable/<major version>`: Contains the latest stable release for a specific version.
-We recommend to use this for production use.
-Example: `stable/6`.
-* `dev`: The main development branch.
-We try to keep it stable in the sense of all tests are passing, but we don't recommend it for production systems.
-* `release/<major version>.<minor version>` the release branch for the immediate next patch release within the given major and minor version.
-Example `release/6.1` targets the unrelease next patch release `6.1.x`.

 ## Security / responsible disclosure

 We take security very seriously at OpenProject.
 We value any kind of feedback that will keep our community secure.
 If you happen to come across a security issue we urge you to disclose it to us privately to allow our users and community enough time to upgrade.
 Security issues will always take precedence over anything else in the pipeline.

 ## License